 I have a dog and live in England where the law compels everyone to remove their dogs mess from public places.
 This includes private land where the public have access.
 See Controlling your dog in public – 4.
 Dog fouling and Law & Your Environment – Dog Fouling.

 As a dog owner I know it isn’t possible to pick up every mess a dog makes.
 Why?
 Dogs are not obliged to be on a lead everywhere so sometimes they defecate and it goes unnoticed.
 Such as:

-- in the dark at night (perhaps this is a time to always keep a dog on a lead),
+- in the dark at night where perhaps a dog should always be on a lead,

 - in deep snow where it melts through and then the snow falls in on top,

 - amongst autumn leaves which are the same colour,

 - in undergrowth which is difficult to penetrate (fortunately undergrowth guards a mess from others passing by).